 Image-to-video is the highest-ROI mode in any AI video tool today.
-Instead of asking the model to invent everything from a text prompt, you give it a perfect first frame and only tell it what should move.
-This dramatically reduces “AI weirdness”: multi-fingered hands, faces that morph, props that disappear.
-Ten copy-ready image-to-video prompt templates below.
+Instead of asking the model to invent everything from a text prompt, you hand it a perfect first frame and tell it only what should move.
+That single change kills most “AI weirdness”: six-fingered hands, faces that morph between frames, props that vanish.
+The ten templates below are written to survive on the June 2026 generation of models, and there is a current pricing and version table at the bottom so you pick the right tool before you burn credits.

 Why image-to-video beats text-to-video for almost everything

-- Reusing the same starting frame style keeps a series visually unified
+- Reusing the same starting-frame style keeps a series visually unified.

 What an image-to-video prompt should specify